adaorachi/lifestyle-articles/README.md

 <!-- INSTALLATION -->
 ## Installation of This App

-Once you have installed the requiered packages shown on the [Required Installations](#required-installations), proceed with the following steps
+Once you have installed the required packages shown on the [Required Installations](#required-installations), proceed with the following steps

 Clone the Repository,